News > More Women Should Be Considered for BRCA Testing, Task Force Says

 If you test positive for a BRCA1 or BRCA2 mutation, you and your doctor can use this information — along with details of your family history — to make decisions about ways to try to prevent cancer or diagnose it early.
 This can include more frequent screening tests, surgery to remove the breasts or ovaries, or medicines.

-New Recommendations in 2019
+New recommendations in 2019

 To create the 2019 recommendation statement, the USPSTF reviewed findings from research that studied risk assessment, genetic testing, and actions taken to reduce the risk of developing breast or ovarian cancer.
 Based on that review, the USPSTF now recommends that women have their risk for a possible BRCA1 or BRCA2 mutation assessed if they: